fredericknathan/eth-perp-mm/README.md

 In other words, the mid-price is not stationary but bid-ask spread and OFI is.
 Therefore, I changed the original Avellaneda-Stoikov model from using a Brownian Drift to OFI which shows strong stationarity.

-The backtesting engine is built on top of Nautilus Trader.
+The backtesting engine is built on top of [Nautilus Trader](https://github.com/nautechsystems/nautilus_trader).
 The result shows a +0.28% return over the 3 trading days, annualized (365 days) is +34.1%.
 The strategy also has a ~9% fill ratio with a total of 13k+ orders filled.
-Most of the returns are from funding rates and maker rebates which I set to 0.01% according to Binance Maker Fees VIP Tier 1 (lowest VIP tier).
+Most of the returns are from funding rates and maker rebates which I set to 0.01% according to [Binance Maker Fees VIP Tier 1 (lowest VIP tier)](https://public.bnbstatic.com/vip/portal/public/liquidity_prog_um_spec_v54).

-The post trade analysis shows that the trading result is not pure luck, according to the T-Test.
+The post trade analysis shows that the trading result is not pure luck,  based on the T-Test.

-For future work, I would like to do further research on the fixed parameters (order sizing, inventory caps, etc.) to make it adapt more with what the market is doing.
+For future work, I would like to do further research on the fixed parameters (order sizing, inventory caps, etc.) to make the strat more adaptive with what the market.

 *Please refer to the Jupyter Notebooks for analysis and Python Code for strategy, though the entire codebase is vibecoded, the research and strategy design is 100% done by me.
 I just let AI do all the donkey work.

--Nathan
+- Nathan

 ---